GRUNTZ-ML/JoyDebouncer/Story.md

 Trying to ignore it and play through it gets infuriating.
 Buying a brand-new controller feels like a waste when everything else on the gamepad works perfectly.

-Yup... this exact spare-part dilemma happened to my own controller.
+Yup... this exact spare-part dilemma happened to my own controller...
+That's 8BitDo Ultimate 2 Wireless

-My controller was 1 year and 3 months old with moderate daily use.
+it was 1 year and 3 months old with moderate daily use.
 The **ABXY** buttons started double-registering.
 It didn't happen every single time, but when it did, it instantly ruined my mood.
 Aside from that, every stick and trigger was still in top shape.

 So I thought:
 > *"Is there a way to filter input signals so that rapid, consecutive presses are ignored?"*